haroonyoeu/bookmarks/README.md

 # bookmarks
-Set of bookmarks relating to tech and software development
+Haroon Yoeu's set of bookmarks relating to tech and software development.